morningbeats/morningbeats/README.md

 ## Hi there 👋
-🔭 I’m currently working on my skills
+I’m currently working on my skills,I believe technology shouldn't be a nuisance but rather a companion.